Ben's Bells: In the wake of tragedy

 Ben's Bells have been used as a symbol of hope and support for communities after tragedies strike.
 This was first seen in the organization's hometown in January 2011 after a supermarket shooting that left six dead and twelve injured, including United States Representative Gabby Giffords.
-The day following the shooting, dozens of bells were hung around the crime scene to show support for those harmed by the attack.
+Following the day of the shooting, dozens of bells were hung around the crime scene to show support for those harmed by the attack.
 The bells, accompanied with notes to take them and spread kindness, aimed to help remind the community that there is still good in the world and serve as a reminder to be kind.

 Community support expressed through the sharing of Ben's Bells was seen across the country after two significant school tragedies as well.
 On the first anniversary of the Virginia Tech shooting, volunteers traveled to Blacksburg to hang hundreds of bells around the campus in hopes of spreading love and hope to those struggling with this significant day.
 The presence of the bells on campus showed the students that they were supported by people across the country and served as a reminder that there are still good people in the world.

 This sign of hope and support for one another was also seen after the Sandy Hook Elementary School shooting.
 Ben's Bells reached out to the Tucson community to collect 1,000 bells to bring across the country to Newtown, as an act of kindness to their community.
 This spurred the Tucson community to show support for Ben's Bells and the intentions of its directors.
 According to Maré, “tragedies are what bring it out in people, but people really understand kindness at a different level, they understand kindness is not a soft issue, that it’s not a fluffy thing, that it’s not a weakness.
 That kindness is, bottom line, the most important thing that there is”.